What is Google 3 Pack and How to Get Listed: A Complete Guide

 Keywords are the exact phrases searchers use to find you online.
 They act as bridges connecting your business to your potential customers.

+A well planned local SEO strategy is crucial for choosing the right keywords for local searches.
 Without optimizing for the right keywords, you won’t appear on the Google 3-pack search results for local searches.
 In fact, WhiteSpark ranks them the second most important factor under the local pack category:

 Other reasons you need the right keywords for your GBP are: